apache/cordova-docs/docs/phonegap/accelerometer/accelerometer.md

 Accelerometer
 =============

-> Capture device motion in the x, y, and z directions.
+> Captures device motion in the x, y, and z direction.

 Methods
 -------